 Just because you want to take the inexpensive approach to fine coffee doesn’t mean you have to sacrifice quality.

-Sure, this Hario coffee grinder requires a bit of extra elbow grease, but its grind quality is good enough to satisfy even the pickiest pour-over brewers.
+Sure, the Hario Skerton coffee grinder requires a bit of extra elbow grease, but its grind quality is good enough to satisfy even the pickiest pour-over brewers.

 Its relatively large capacity and unusually wide range of grind options are even more reason to make this Hario hand grinder your go-to.